Beee4life/acf-city-selector/README.md

 * acfcs_after_success_import_nl - hooks after importing preset country Netherlands
 * acfcs_after_success_nuke - hooks after truncating the table

+More can be expected.

 <a name="compatibility"></a>
 ### Compatibility

-This ACF field type is compatible/tested with ACF 4 (Free) as well as ACF 5 (Pro).
+This ACF field type is compatible/tested with ACF 5 (Pro).
+It's slightly tested with the free version, but we won't be putting any more time in it.
+Just buy the Pro version.
+It's worth every penny !

 <a name="tested"></a>
 ### Tested on

-* Wordpress 5.2.2
+* Wordpress 5.4
 * Advanced Custom Fields 4.4.12
-* Advanced Custom Fields Pro 5.8.2
+* Advanced Custom Fields Pro 5.8.9

 <a name="support"></a>
 ### Support